I have a few questions for you…

 If you want to take your website to the next level in terms of speed, page load times, and security, here are a few services that I recommend buying:

-MaxCDN: Using a content delivery network like MaxCDN, your food blog will load faster and your images will instantly appear on the page.
+Using a content delivery network like StackPath (formerly MaxCDN), your food blog will load faster and your images will instantly appear on the page.
 If you want to make your food blog faster, MaxCDN is exactly what you need.

 For more additional services and free tools, be sure to check out guide of 150+ deliciously awesome food blogger resources.